 Karat Weight = This means how much the gold metal weighs, and it is used in terms of price per karat.

 Before selling your gold coins, be sure your coin buyer is properly certified and uses up-to-date, calibrated scales.
-For instance, at Luriya, we use NYS certified scales and have memberships with professional sites such as Jewelers of America and New York State Jewelers Association, so you know our methods are all up to code.
+For instance, at Luriya, we use NYS-certified scales and have memberships with professional sites such as Jewelers of America and New York State Jewelers Association, so you know our methods are all up to code.
+If you are looking for a reliable buyer, who will give you a good value when you are selling gold coins for cash, then you can be assured that Luriya is your best bet.

 If you’ve been struggling with the question, “where to sell my gold coins?” start by researching local options and private buyers.
 Look into reviews, ratings, and certifications to help you decide the best place for you to sell gold coins.